Weather in China

 Its extensive territory means that the weather in China differs between regions.
 With the Himalayas in the west, the Gobi Desert in the north and pervasive city smog in a country spanning two major ecozones, it follows that there is a vast degree of variation in China’s climate, which ranges from subarctic to tropical.

-Roughly speaking, China can be divided into five climactic zones from south to north: tropical, subtropical, temperate, medium temperate and sub-arctic.
+Roughly speaking, China can be divided into five climatic zones from south to north: tropical, subtropical, temperate, medium temperate and sub-arctic.

 South China, with cities such as Guangzhou and Hong Kong, generally has hot and humid summers with frequent rains, and high temperatures of above 86°F (30°C).
 Winter temperatures range from mild to warm and experience lighter rains and lower levels of humidity.